 Downgrade Your iPhone 8

 You can’t downgrade your iPhone 8 or iPhone 8 Plus to iOS 10.
 You’re stuck with iOS 11.
-That said, you can downgrade to iOS 11.2 or iOS 11.2.1 if Apple’s iOS 11.2.2 update starts causing problems on your device.
+Apple’s also closed off previous versions of iOS 11.

 Downgrading isn’t a guaranteed way to solve problems, but its worked for many users in the past.
 If you’re new to the iPhone and iOS, take a look at our guide to downgrading iOS.